 Middle seat gets the armrest.
 That seems fair since the people on either side can lean right or left for more room.

 Be considerate when reclining your seat.
-Notice if the person behind you is using the tray table and alert them that you plan to recline so neither their laptop nor their snack ends up in their lap.
+Notice if the person behind you is using the tray table and alert them that you plan to recline so neither their laptop nor snack ends up in their lap.

 Control your kids.
 Noisy, whiny, loud children ruin the flight for everyone except the parents—or so it seems.
 Anyone who has ever had the child behind them kick their seat understands the urge to kill.